 Regeneron has developed 2 non-competing, high-affinity human IgG1 anti-SARS-CoV-2 mAbs, REGN10933 and REGN10987 that bind specifically to the receptor binding domain of the spike glycoprotein of SARS-CoV-2, blocking viral entry into host cells.50,51 REGN10933 and REGN10987 are both potent neutralizing antibodies that block the interaction between the spike protein and its canonical receptor angiotensin-converting enzyme 2.
 REGN10933 and REGN10987 are intended to be utilized as a combination treatment, known as REGN-COV2, and should not be used individually as monotherapy.
 A combination of antibodies that bind to non-overlapping epitopes may minimize the likelihood of loss of antiviral activity due to naturally circulating viral variants or development of escape mutants under drug pressure.
 In animal studies (rhesus macaques and hamsters) the antibody cocktail (REGN10933+REGN10987) reduced virus load in lower and upper airway and decreased virus induced pathological sequelae when administered prophylactically or therapeutically.52

-Aspirin: Patients with COVID-19 appear to be at high risk of thromboembolism.
-Classical risk factors for thromboembolism are common in the COVID-19 hospitalised population, but the relatively low incidence of deep vein thrombosis compared to the incidence of pulmonary embolism (and the often peripheral location of the pulmonary emboli observed) suggests that inflammation and associated endothelial injury and platelet activation may be an important cause of thromboembolism in this patient population., Therefore antiplatelet therapy is a potential thromboprophylactic therapy in COVID-19.
-It is also being tested in the REMAP-CAP trial.

 Appendix 2: Drug specific contraindications and cautions

-Corticosteroid (children only)
+Corticosteroid

+Contraindications:

 Known contra-indication to short-term corticosteroid.

-Colchicine (adults ≥18 years old)

-Contraindications:

-Pregnancy

-Severe hepatic impairment (defined as requiring ongoing specialist care)

-Significant cytopaenia (e.g. neutrophil count <1.0 x109/L; platelet count <50 x109/L; reticulocyte count <20 x109/L [if available])

-Concomitant use of strong CYP3A4 inhibitor (e.g. clarithromycin, erythromycin, systemic azole antifungal, HIV protease inhibitor) or P-gp inhibitor (e.g. ciclosporin, verapamil, quinidine).

-Hypersensitivity to lactose

-Cautions: dose frequency should be halved (i.e. 1 mg at randomisation, 500 mcg 12 hours later then 500 mcg once daily) in the following circumstances.

-Concomitant use of moderate CYP3A4 inhibitor (e.g. diltiazem)

-Renal impairment: eGFR <30 mL/min/1.73m2 (either chronic or acute)

-Estimated body weight <70 kg

-(If >1 of these is present, investigator should consider not including colchicine in randomisation.)

-Participants allocated colchicine should have full blood counts monitored at a frequency determined by their clinician.
+Cautions: see “Endemic infections” below (high-dose only).

 Dimethyl fumarate

 Contraindications: